Taking Care of Brussel Sprouts

 Water the plants once a week.
 They should get an inch of water every week.
 The soil must also stay moist.
 If it is hot, water the plants twice a week, just enough to retain the moisture.

-Apply a tablespoon of ammonium nitrate fertilizer per 20 foot plant row.
+Apply a tablespoon of ammonium nitrate fertilizer per 20-foot plant row.
 This should only be done when the sprouts have reached a foot in height.
 The fertilizer should be worked half a foot from the plant foundation.
-Sprinkle in some water afterwards.
+Sprinkle in some water afterward.

 Plant and Leaves Management

 Watch as the sprouts start to form.
 To quicken maturity, cut the leaves at the lower stalk.
 You can take out a couple of leaves weekly until the sprouts reach maturity.
 However, you should keep the topmost foliage.

 If pests are a problem, put some floating row covers on.
 This is a useful deterrent against cabbage worms.
 Brussel Sprouts do not need pollination.
 This means you can keep them covered for the whole growing season.

 You can pick the sprouts when they have attained a diameter of 2 inches.
 Use a knife to chop the sprouts off the stalk.
 Remember that the sprouts close to the bottom reach maturity first.
 Those at the top mature longer.